-Clinical Procedures Lab II • 4 Credits
+Clinical Procedures Lab II • 4.0 Credits

 This class provides for a practice in basic patient exam techniques, procedures, lab tests, and basic sterile techniques commonly performed in the provider's office or clinic.
 Prerequisite: MA 115, 116, 211, and 214.
-This course to be taken concurrently with MA 215 (theory coUrse).
+This course to be taken concurrently with MA 215 (theory course).

 Admin.
-Medical Assistant Office Procedures II • 6 Credits
+Medical Assistant Office Procedures II • 6.0 Credits

 This course expands on front office roles and responsibilities of an Administrative Medical Assistant.
-Major topics covered include: introductory-level bookkeeping, medical billing, medical banking services and procedures, management of practice finances, and the use of computers in the medical office including electronic medical record, and emergency preparedness.
+Major topics covered include: patient account management, medical billing, medical banking services and procedures, management of practice finances, and the use of computers in the medical office including electronic medical record, and safety and emergency practices.
 Prerequisite: MA 115, 116, 211, and 214.

-Externship Seminar • 1 Credit
+Externship Seminar • 1.0 Credit